mikedecosta/mikedecosta.github.io/_drafts/list-books.md

 ## Clean Code
 *A Handbook of Agile Software Craftsmanship*
-The software engineers bible.
 I recommend reading and rereading this book every couple years to reinforce the concepts contained within.
 You can see my full book review here:

 ## How to Design Programs
 *An introduction to Programming and Computing*